-*Shine a Light Counseling Center – Santa Cruz, Watsonville, Monterey MediCal and sliding scale starting at $40.
+*Shine a Light Counseling Center – Santa Cruz, Watsonville, Monterey MediCal and low-fee sliding scale.
 Video sessions at this time except for some children.

 Support & Education

-* National Alliance on Mental Illness (NAMI) – Santa Cruz County – No cost Support Groups, Education Classes, Information and Advocacy
+* National Alliance on Mental Illness (NAMI) – Santa Cruz County – Support Groups (listed below), Educational Classes (listed below), Information, and Advocacy

-Mental Health America has compiled an extensive list of resources in 15 different categories targeting specific mental health needs in response to Covid-19, including immediate and crisis response
+Mental Health America has compiled an extensive list of resources in 10 different categories targeting specific mental health needs in response to Covid-19, including immediate and crisis response